-During the three months ended March 31, 2019 the Company elected to abandon its remaining mineral property interest, the Speedway Gold Project, after dropping its other mineral property interests in Q4 2018, as they did not meet the Company's criteria for further exploration.
+During the six months ended June 30, 2019 the Company elected to abandon its remaining mineral property interest, the Speedway Gold Project, after dropping its other mineral property interests in Q4 2018, as they did not meet the Company's criteria for further exploration.
 The Company no longer holds an interest in a Tier 2 Property ("Qualifying Property"), as defined by the rules of the Exchange, while it continues to actively pursue other mineral property opportunities.

-Having made the decision to drop its previously held mineral projects, the Company has now completed all obligations related to keeping those projects in good standing as of March 31, 2019.
-Furthermore by the Company having orderly wound down all other exploration and evaluation activities, it has fully shifted its focus toward project investigation activities and its goal of identifying and acquiring undervalued advanced stage exploration projects in order to maximize shareholder value.
-Several opportunities are currently under review and the Company believes that with \$11.9 million in cash on hand, limited on-going obligations and a highly experienced management and technical team, it is in a good position to move forward upon finding the right mineral property opportunity.
+Having made the decision to drop its previously held mineral projects, the Company had, as of March 31, 2019, completed all obligations related to keeping those projects in good standing.
+Having wound down all other exploration and evaluation activities, the Company's focus during Q2 2019 fully shifted toward project investigation activities and its goal of identifying and acquiring undervalued advanced stage exploration projects in order to maximize shareholder value.
+Several opportunities are currently under review and the Company believes that with \$11.4 million in cash on hand, limited on-going obligations, and a highly experienced management and technical team, it is in a good position to move forward upon finding the right mineral property opportunity.